jjfumero/jjfumero.github.io/_posts/2023-05-19-rhel-gpu-drivers.md

 ---
-title: 'Configuration of NVIDIA and Intel GPU drivers for RHEL9'
+title: 'Configuration of the NVIDIA and Intel GPU drivers for RHEL9'
 date: 2023-05-19
 permalink: /posts/2023/05/rhel-gpu-drivers
 author_profile: false